OAI/OpenAPI-Specification/registries/_format/base64url.md

 #### Multipart/form-data

-Using base64url for multipart/form-data parts is not recommended since it artificially inflates the payload size with not added value.
+Encoding a binary part to a string is not necessary for multipart/form-data, and will increase the size by 33% to 300%.

 {% if page.issue %}
 ### GitHub Issue